miciek/miciek.github.io/_posts/2018-02-19-building-functional-testable-http-apis.md

 ---
 layout: post
 title: "Building functional & testable HTTP APIs"
-summary: "This post introduces two simple functional programming techniques that help us build web apps from separated concerns: functions as parameters and type parameters.
+summary: "Learn about two functional techniques that help in separation of concerns: functions as parameters and type parameters.
 All code snippets come from real implementation of a Pac-Man web server."
 image: /images/building-functional-testable-http-apis/summary.png
 tags: scala beginner functional-programming http api architecture akka-http separation-of-concerns pac-man
-published: false
 ---

 Majority of us intuitively know what *separation of concerns* is.
 However, knowing something and using it in practice are two different things.
 Developers in many projects are drowning in *entangled* spaghetti-like codebases.
 We need better tools that force us to think about the responsibilities more often.
 In this post I will introduce two simple functional techniques that will help us step up the game: **functions as parameters** and **type parameters**.